h0nzZik/minuska/doc/comparison-to-k-framework.md

 However, we believe that function rules do not present a significant advantage of K against Minuska, and have three reasons for that belief.

-First, since function rules are applied in-between computational steps, they are hard to debug in practice: as far as we know, K does not have any debugging facilities for showing what happens inside one computational step.
+First, since function rules are applied between computational steps, they are hard to debug in practice: as far as we know, K does not have any debugging facilities for showing what happens inside one computational step.
 Second, function rules do not play nice with K's formal verification facilities.